James "Sawyer" Ford: After the flash

-Before the strange flash, James and Juliet meet up with Charlotte, Miles, Rose, Bernard and the other 815 survivors and they discover their camp is somehow missing.
+James and Juliet meet up with Charlotte, Miles, Rose, Bernard and the other 815 survivors and they discover their camp is somehow missing.
 James is then introduced to Daniel Faraday, who tells him the camps are not gone but that it hasn't been built yet and whatever Ben did in the Orchid station has made them constantly shift through time.
 They are in the past.
 The group set out to find a man-made landmark on the Island to determine where they are in time.
 After several more flashes, the team decide to head back to the beach.
 At the beach, they are attacked by a barrage of flaming arrows, resulting in several casualties.
 The group ultimately splits up, with James and Juliet heading toward the creek together.
 There they are attacked by three strangers.
 They demand answers, and even threatens to cut off Juliet's hand to emphasize their impatience, when Locke arrives to kill one and injure the other two.
 James, Juliet, and Locke question the two attackers and Juliet discover they are Others when they speak Latin to each other.
 They arrive at a camp where Richard Alpert is leading his people and he has Charlotte, Daniel and Miles held captive.
 The year is 1954.
 When an Other called Ellie takes Daniel at gunpoint to try to disarm a hydrogen bomb called Jughead, James holds a gun at her in order to rescue him.
 He then discovers Daniel had told Ellie they are from the future and are not part of the American military which the Others had believed they were.
 Suddenly, there is yet another flash and the Others including Ellie and Richard disappear.
 James and the rest see Charlotte bleed from her nose and collapse.